 - Plus location of placement

-The Foundation Year is based at our Christchurch Campus and is designed to effectively prepare you for entry onto either the BA (Hons) Applied Theology or BA (Hons) Applied Theology (Youth and Community Work) degree.
+The Foundation Year is based at our Christchurch Campus and is designed to effectively prepare you for progression onto Level 4 of either the BA (Hons) Applied Theology or BA (Hons) Applied Theology (Youth and Community Work) degree.
 We equip you with a basic biblical and theological understanding and provide an introduction to Christian ministry.

 Your own personal and spiritual development is central to the Foundation Year, and the development of effective academic study skills is integral to all that is taught.
 You’re also encouraged to regularly reflect on your learning in the context of your existing placement—which may typically be a church or Christian organisation.